edenx909/imessage/README.md

 ### Messaging:
 - **POST /api/messages**: Sends a message to another user or a group.
 - **GET /api/messages**: Retrieves the message history for a conversation.

----

-## Future Improvements

-- **Group Chat**: Enable users to create and join group chats with multiple participants.
-- **Media Sharing**: Allow users to send images, videos, or documents.
-- **User Profile Customization**: As of now, Profile Pictures are generated randomly via DiceBearAPI.
-Plans are to allow users to upload profile pictures and customize their profiles.

----